Program

 Friday 7 November – Symposium

-9:00 am Registration and welcome
+9:00 am Registration Foyer (University Palace)

 9:30 am Multilingual Corpus-Based Analysis of Literary Texts Adapted for Foreign Language Learners Iglika Nikolova-Stoupak, Eva Schaeffer-Lacroix, Gaël Lejeune (STIH Laboratory, Sorbonne University)